fabianmartins/alienattack.workshop/README.md

 **Systems Manager** provides you mechanisms to store parameters for your applications,  encrypted parameters for sensitive data, and more.
 Parameter Store is free and depending on the requirements, is cheaper and more efficient than using a database to store non-sensitive configuration data.
 Know more about the service [here](https://docs.aws.amazon.com/systems-manager/index.html), and specifically for parameter store [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).

 ##### [Problem]
-It seems that a *'session'* parameter is missing, and making the application to break.
-This parameter holds the game session configuration, every time when the Manager creates a new session.
+It seems that a *'session'* parameter is missing, and this is making the application to break.

+This parameter holds the game session configuration, every time when the Manager creates a new session, or closes it.
 The parameter must exist on the back-end.
 We need to create it.

 ##### [Solution guidance]
 1. On the AWS Console, go to Systems Manager.